pivotal/docs-tap/vscode-extension/install.md

 > Note: Upon installation, you should be prompted to install the [Extension Pack for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
 These are required dependencies for debugging and live-reloading.
 Ensure Language Support for Java is running in [Standard Mode](https://code.visualstudio.com/docs/java/java-project#_lightweight-mode).

-The Java extension pack will prompt you to install a JDK if you do not already have one installed.
-If the JDK and Language Support for Java are configured correctly, you should see that IDE creates a directory "target" where the code is compiled.
+If you do not already have a JDK installed, the Java extension pack prompts you to install one.
+If the JDK and Language Support for Java are configured correctly, you see that IDE creates a directory "target" where the code is compiled.

 > Note: `Extensions: Install from VSIX...` can also be launched via the `Command Palette` (⇧⌘P)